If necessary, the status of carer is proved with an extract from the population register. This is available from the Local Register Office.

 Acting on behalf of a minor in My Kanta Pages is introduced in stages.

 Parents or guardians will be able to act on behalf of their child over 10 years of age in My Kanta Pages once the necessary changes have been made in the Kanta Services and the healthcare data systems.
 The changes concern the implementation of self-determination of minors and their options to prevent the viewing of data related to their care by their parents or guardians in My Kanta Pages.

-All records on a minor are not necessarily visible to the parent or carer.
-Minors have the right to decide whether or not their records are shown to their parents or carers, if they have been assessed to be sufficiently mature to decide on their own treatment by a health service unit.
+According to the Act on the Status and Rights of Patients, a minor patient has the right to decide on their medical treatment, if they are of such age and level of development that they are capable of making decisions regarding their treatment.
+Additionally, the minor patient has the right to decide whether or not their records are shown to their carers.
 In such a case, the health service can block the parent or carer from viewing the records on My Kanta Pages.

 Situations where the patient data of a child under 10 years of age is not shown to parents or carers are very rare and they can be managed with information systems used in the healthcare services.